ollls/zio-tls-http/README.md

 * DEV branch: mem cache Zlayer - semaphore based sync, a lot of hard work and testing to avoid _any_ random racing and inconsitencies.

-* DEV branch in the pre-release state, please use it.
+* DEV branch: in the pre-release state, please use it.
 If any issues there, it will be posted immedaitely.
   ResPoolCache tested with 10-15 mill records, no issues. ( ResPoolCache is a ZIO layer which depends on ResPool Layer( resource/connection pooling )).

   Use case example for connection pooling/caching.